abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

-Click, copy "list.sh" or "list-su.sh" above, then paste, prepend the Bash functions inside to ~/.bashrc file
+Click, copy "list.sh"  above, then paste, prepend the Bash functions inside to ~/.bashrc file
-list-su differ only in having superuser request (sudo prefixed command) but not if using -d, -i option
+the "list-su.sh" differs only in having superuser request (sudo prefixed command) but not if using -d, -i option

 Find and list specific file, directory, or link recursively while can utilze some "find" utility useful options